Acts Chapter Twenty One

 The elders are saying that they have handled this question by sending these instructions to the Gentile believers.
 By putting them under part of the law it satisfied the Jews.
 This decision was made at a meeting in Jerusalem described in chapter 15.

-The next day Paul took the men and purified himself along with them.
-Then he went to the temple to give notice of the date when the days of purification would end and the offering would be made for each of them.
+The next day Sha'ul took the men, purified himself along with them and entered the Temple to give notice of when the period of purification would be finished and the offering would have to be made for each of them.

 Paul agreed to take part in this ritual purification because he knew that it was not a matter of salvation.
 He knew that he did not need to do it to be saved but was willing to do so to reach others.
 This ritual is a picture of our repentance as the people had to be humble enough to let people know they had sinned (were unclean) by announcing it at the temple and that they wished to be cleansed (freed from the sin).